ewencai/GIFtoolsCookbook/content/AtoZ/gravity/gravityInversion.rst

     - :ref:`Edit the inversion parameters <invEditOptions>`
         - **Sensitivity Tab:** set mesh, observed data and topography
         - **Inversion Tab:**
-            - set the active cells
+            - Set the active cells

-            - use alpha S = 0.0016, alpha E = 1, alpha N = 1 and alpha Z = 1 for the weighting
+            .. note:: As a general *best practice*, in the absence of a priori information, :math:`\alpha` values should be set such that all :ref:`components of the regularization <AtoZalphas>` have equal weight.
+Based on the core mesh discretization used in this problem:
+                      :math:`\alpha_s = \left[\frac{1}{dx}\right]^2 = 0.0016`,
+                      :math:`\alpha_x=\alpha_y=\alpha_z = 1`

         - **Blocky model norms:** *leave all as default*
         - Apply and write files when finished
     - :ref:`Run the inversion <invRun>`
     - :ref:`Import inversion results <invLoadResults>`
+    - :reF:`View the results <viewData>`.

-    - View the results.
-The user is encouraged to:
+    .. note:: **The user is encouraged to:**

               - Compare predicted and observed data and examine the misfit
               - Lay the observed data over the final model to see if observed anomalies match the distribution of recovered densities
               - Lay the geological image over the final model to see if the inversion results agree with geological surface mapping

 .. figure:: images/Inversion1_Misfit.png